Travel document: Seafarers' identity documents

 A seafarers' identity document (also known as a seaman's identity document or merchant mariner credential) is a travel document issued to individuals authorised to serve as crew members aboard vessels engaged in international voyages.
 Like an ordinary passport, it contains its holder's personal information and is generally issued by the same authorities.
 Additionally, it contains information as to its bearer's qualifications to serve on a ship's crew.
 In certain jurisdictions, of seafarers' identity documents are entitled to simplified visa requirements when travelling on duty.
 For instance, mainland China maintains a simplified visa regime for holders of certain countries' seafarers' identity documents travelling on duty.

-Special travel documents
+Travel documents for refugees, stateless persons and non-citizens

-While the majority of international travellers clear border controls using passports or national identity cards, a wide variety of travel documents are utilised by individuals in irregular situations, ranging from de jure or de facto stateless individuals to individuals affected by international border disputes, the aftermath of the fall of states such as Yugoslavia or the USSR, or other legal complexities.
+While the majority of international travellers clear border controls using passports or national identity cards, a wide variety of travel documents are utilised by individuals who cannot have a national passport, ranging from stateless individuals and refugees to individuals affected by international border disputes or other legal complexities.
 Such travel documents are typically subject to greater scrutiny by border control authorities, with countries such as Singapore imposing strict controls on stateless individuals and refugees regardless of the issuing country of their travel documents.